jdeolive/geotools-old/spike/web/sphinx/source/examples/imagelab.rst

         </dependency>
     </dependencies>

 Most of these dependencies in the earlier examples such as :ref:`quickstart` and :ref:`crslab`.
-The module that we've added is **gt-geotiff** which allows us to read raster map data from a GeoTIFF file.
+The modules that we've added are **gt-geotiff** which allows us to read raster map data from a GeoTIFF file and **gt-image** which allows us to read an Image+World format file set (e.g. jpg + jpw).

 Example
 -------